-Before initiating a Procurement process, a market assessment can be made by means of an RFI, to have a market review of a draft TOR or specification, to gather information for drafting a TOR or specification, to increase the level of competition by reducing limiting criteria, to better align with what is available on the market, to increase the market participation and interest by making use of the technical knowledge, and/or to include options for innovative Tenders.
+Before initiating a Procurement process, a market assessment can be made by means of an RFI, to have a market review of a draft TOR or specification, to gather information for drafting a TOR or specification, to increase the level of competition by reducing limiting criteria, to increase the market participation and interest by making use of the technical knowledge, and/or to include options for innovative Tenders.
 An RFI must clearly state that this is not a part of the Procurement process, but a pre-procurement scoping phase, and be managed by the Procurement Office.